Jan 2025

 This was the boat we bought after it had circumnavigated.
 The systems were dated, and the culmination of the electrical work was by no means compliant with current marine electrical standards.
 The solar was almost 10 years old and most of the electronics were original to when the boat was commissioned.

-The Refit section of this website takes you through in detail what we did, and why and finally our results, which were still very much a work in progress.
+The original website takes you through in detail what we did, and why and finally our results, which were still very much a work in progress.

 So, our requirements for our new boat are updated a bit based on what we learned.